 Our pioneering work has already provided insights into the growth mechanisms of these cells.
 The Kühn Lab’s long-term goal is to lead to therapies that can help the heart muscle, the myocardium, to heal itself – to recover from a heart attack, or to help it restore a congenital heart defect to normal cardiac function without requiring surgery.

-As part of the Institute for Pediatric Research, the Kühn Lab coordinates with the Heart Institute of Children’s Hospital of Pittsburgh of UPMC and the McGowan Institute for Regenerative Medicine to advance its work from the research lab to clinical care.
+As part of the Institute for Pediatric Research, the Kühn Lab coordinates with the Heart Institute of UPMC Children’s Hospital of Pittsburgh and the McGowan Institute for Regenerative Medicine to advance its work from the research lab to clinical care.